Custom component - CustomComponent

 {% endhint %}

-* The window object provides methods to control the platform loader:
+The window object provides methods for controlling the platform loader: